felixdagnon/Simple-pipeline-with-CodeCommit-CodeDeploy-EC2/README.md

 ![image](https://github.com/felixdagnon/demo-simple-pipeline/assets/91665833/75c2378b-5484-4d14-ac79-33af7baff1e3)

-# If we make change in Cloud9 every thing will change in the web page
+# 5-If we make change in Cloud9 every thing will change in the web page

 For example make the change of index.html code and commit the change